 A compass rose—at once beautiful and useful, a human convention which points to nature’s permanencies—is the device by which we orient our map as we set out on our explorations.
 The true ship’s pilot pays “careful attention to year, seasons, heaven, stars, winds, and everything that’s proper to the art” of navigating.
 The Compass Rose hopes to chart eddies and currents in the intellectual conversation flowing between past and present, individual and community.
 It is about fathoming the depths and sounding out ideas, ultimately providing students of all interests with invaluable practice discussing and bridging ideas which eminently matter.

 Submissions will be accepted from students currently enrolled in an undergraduate degree at an accredited university.
-Essays should be between 1000 to 2500 words and clearly address a topic associated with the works, authors, and artists primarily, but not exclusively, from the Western intellectual tradition (a list of potential works is available by consulting the LBST 310, 320, 410, and 420 course archives available here).
+Essays should be between 1000 to 2500 words and clearly address a topic associated with the works, authors, and artists primarily, but not exclusively, from the Western intellectual tradition.
 Essays which elucidate and explore interesting questions within a single text are welcome as are essays which place these primary works in dialogue with contemporary authors, themes, problems, and questions.
 Only authors whose manuscripts have been selected by the editorial board for further consideration will be contacted.